Retatrutide vs Tirzepatide 2026: Triple Agonist vs Mounjaro Compared for Vietnam Buyers

 Is tirzepatide better than retatrutide?+

-Tirzepatide is better if you want proven, FDA-approved, pharmacy-available medication with 3+ years of real-world data.
+Tirzepatide is better if you want a proven, FDA-approved medication with 3+ years of real-world data, though that pharmacy shelf is a US one: Mounjaro holds no Vietnamese marketing registration, so there is no registered pharmacy route for it here.
 Retatrutide is better if you want maximum weight loss and can accept research-grade status with less long-term safety data.
-On raw efficacy numbers, retatrutide outperforms tirzepatide by roughly 5 to 6 percentage points of total body weight at the 48-week mark.
+The two have never been tested against each other, so their weight loss figures come from separate trials with different designs and timeframes and cannot be read as a head to head.
 "Better" depends entirely on whether you prioritize regulatory safety or maximum results.

 Which is stronger, retatrutide or tirzepatide?+